steinmetzr/COMP278/Labs/Lab0.md

 At this point, you are done downloading, installing and configuring Git.
 Yay!

+## Set up an account on a project host

 Next, choose a project host, but don't create an account just yet (read on for why).
 The choices are [Bitbucket](http://bitbucket.org) or [Github](http://github.com).
 I use both project hosts, but you can use just one.
 Bitbucket gives you free private repositories by default, so it's easy to set up.
 However, Github has a much slicker interface but requires that you [request private repositories for educational purposes as a student](http://github.com/edu).
 Github's turn around time is short, but the start of a semester is the busiest time for this.
 If you choose Github, after you create an account, you will [request private repositories as a student](http://github.com/edu) and then make the repository you create private later.
 You need to ensure that your repository is private, otherwise I won't post feedback to you.

 Did you choose a project host?
 Great!
 Go ahead and create an account using your *@wit.edu* email address and real name.
 Once you set up an account successfully, [complete this form](https://docs.google.com/forms/d/1lsSvVQVRlnIKl8qp5sSWwy-BgxyqnYGEvDzGLoQXV28/viewform) so that I know where to look for your work.
 If you feel like it, you can set up a [Gravatar](http://en.gravatar.com/) with your *@wit.edu* email address so that everyone can associate your user name with your face.